 ARC’s mission is to advance scientific discovery and health care policy through the development and dissemination of research in anesthesiology, perioperative, and pain medicine with the goal to become the go-to resource for state-of-the-art review, synthesis, and future recommendations in anesthesiology, perioperative medicine, critical care, and pain medicine research.

-ARC currently is a 3-year pilot plan, supported by the American Society of Anesthesiologists (ASA), Foundation for Anesthesia and Education Research (FAER) and IARS and overseen by a Steering Committee.
-The Steering Committee, chaired by Max Kelz, MD, PhD, is responsible for choosing the annual study charge to be addressed and generating a series of concrete questions to be addressed resulting in a final work product.
-The Committee also identifies and recruits a working group of 5–6 people with diverse representation responsible for generating the final product.
+ARC currently is a 3-year pilot program, supported by the American Society of Anesthesiologists (ASA), Foundation for Anesthesia and Education Research (FAER) and IARS and overseen by a Steering Committee.
+The Steering Committee, chaired by Max Kelz, MD, PhD, is responsible for choosing the annual study focus and generating a series of concrete questions to be addressed resulting in a final work product.
+The Committee also identifies and recruits a diverse working group of 5–6 people responsible for generating the final outcome.